Not All CBD is Created Equal

 By now, it should be apparent that CBD works best in people with significant endocannabinoid gaps.
 If you’re in excellent shape with no real ailments, CBD oil won’t help you as much as if you had other conditions.
 Individuals with medical conditions have an altered biochemistry and when you consume CBD, it produces a number of chemical interactions in the body which work to restore internal homeostasis.

-CBD will be far more effective if you suffer from anxiety, depression, PTSD or another issue that is affecting your mental health.
+CBD will be far more effective if you suffer from psychological conditions that are affecting your mental health.

 In this instance, there is a chemical imbalance in the brain that is partially to blame for your mental issues.
 When you use CBD, the chemical balance could be restored which should make you feel a lot better.